Category theory for scientists (Old version): Categories and functors commonly arising in mathematics

 Recall from Definition \ref{def:schema} that a database schema (or schema, for short) consists of a graph together with a certain kind of equivalence relation on its paths.
 In Section \ref{sec:sch as category} we will define a category $\Sch$ that has schemas as objects and appropriately modified graph homomorphisms as morphisms.
 In Section \ref{sec:proof of cat=sch} we prove that the category of schemas is equivalent (in the sense of Definition \ref{def:equiv of cats}) to the category of categories,

 The difference between schemas and categories is like the difference between monoid presentations, given by generators and relations as in Definition \ref{def:presented monoid}, and the monoids themselves.
 The same monoid has (infinitely) many different presentations, and so it is for categories: many different schemas can {\em present} the same category.
+Computer scientists may think of the schema as {\em syntax} and the category it presents as the corresponding {\em semantics}.
 A schema is a compact form, and can be specified in finite space and time while generating something infinite.

 \begin{slogan} A database schema is a category presentation. \end{slogan}